GustavoJST/CLID/README.md

 <div align="center">
     <h3 align="center">CLID</h3>

 A simple, Python based program for downloading/uploading Google Drive files and folders directly from the terminal.

+Python 3.10+ required.
 Windows/Linux compatible.

 For the Portuguese (pt-BR) version of this README, [click here](README-pt-br.md).

-Read the [documentation](docs/guide.md/#table-of-contents) for information on how to setup and use CLID.
+**Read the [documentation](docs/guide.md/#table-of-contents) for information on how to setup and use CLID.**

 <a href="https://github.com/GustavoJST/CLID/labels/bug">Report Bug</a>
     ·